AlbertaLynnBrubaker/DSA-learning/ZTM-DSA-JavaScript/Algorithms/Recursion/recursion.md

 1. Identify the base case
 2. Identify the recursive case
 3. Get closer and closer and return when needed.
 Usually you have 2 returns.
 One for the base case and one for the recursive case.

+## When to use Recursion

+Every time we are using a tree or converting something into a tree
+  1. A problem can be divided into a number of subproblems that are smaller instances of the same problem

+  2. Each instance of the subproblem is identical in nature

+  3. The solutions of each subproblem can be combined to solve the entire problem